-I am a 24 year-old female.
+I am a 24-year-old female.
 My parents were divorced when I was 5 years old.
-My father cheated on my mom, then mom divorced him.
+My father cheated on my mom, and then mom divorced him.
 I have an older brother who is 26 years old.
 My father favored my brother.
 I tried all my life to have a father-daughter relationship.
-My father never calls, NEVER writes.
+My father never calls and never writes.

-When I was 10, he suffered a massive heart attack and survived.
+When I was 10, my father suffered a massive heart attack and survived.
 He promised me we would have a better relationship.
 It never happened.
 Every time we talked, he was more concerned with figuring out why my brother had problems - not me.
 Four years ago, my father's father died.
-I was so upset, we had a long talk, he promised again.
-Things got a little better, then he failed to call me on my birthday, said he got me something for Christmas, never sent it to me.
-Haven't heard from him now for a year.
+I was so upset.
+We had a long talk, he promised again.
+Things got a little better, then he failed to call me on my birthday, said he got me something for Christmas, and never sent it to me.
+I haven't heard from him now for a year.

 It sounds like you are hurting quite a lot because of your father's actions, and understandably so.
 Your question is how to go about forgiving and forgetting, and it's admirable that you want to do so.
 So many people get "stuck" at the stage of blaming the other person and carry around a lot of anger and feelings of victimization for years.

 Several things come to mind.
 It sounds like you are already able to look at things from your father's perspective (such as when you acknowledge that he probably didn't call you due to embarrassment over his behavior, and when you say that he may not know how to have a meaningful relationship with his kids).
 I've worked with a lot of parents over the years, including some who have been outright abusive to their kids.
 Every parent I worked with wanted to do right by their child and wanted what was best for their child.
 But many people, because of their own circumstances and upbringing, just don't have many emotional resources from which to draw and their children end up shortchanged because of this.
 It doesn't make what these parents do RIGHT, but it does at least make their actions UNDERSTANDABLE when viewed through the framework of their life history.